We make sure we carry out our research to high ethical and quality standards in all the countries in which we operate.

 We were also the first pharmaceutical company to sign up to the AllTrials campaign for trials to be registered and results reported.

-In 2012, we committed to share the detailed patient-level data that sit behind clinical trial results to support further research that can advance science and improve patient care.
+We also share the detailed patient-level data that sit behind clinical trial results to support further research that can advance science and improve patient care.
 This data is anonymised to protect patient confidentiality.
 To access it, researchers must submit research proposals to an independent review panel to ensure the data will be used for valid scientific enquiry.

 In 2017, we were ranked number one on the AllTrials Transparency Index for clinical trials transparency.
 The index, published in the BMJ, is based on the first systematic assessment of 42 pharmaceutical companies including the world’s largest companies published policies on clinical trial registration and reporting.
 We came first in the assessment which looked at trial registration, summary results, clinical study reports and individual patient level data.
 This builds on our long-standing commitment to clinical trial transparency.